mavethee/Hackintosh-OpenCore-EFI-DELL-7567/README.md

 ### SSD: ADATA SX8200PNP 256GB (PCI-E 3.0 x4)

 ## Important note:
+My main DELL-7567 fried so won't be able keep up to date this repo anymore, planning to get ThinkPad x240 and continue Hackintosh repos soon.

 ### Please note:
 Since OC 0.6.5, I decided to switch to RELEASE version, if you expierience any issues, switch to debug using Dortania's Guide: